All Episodes

 So I'm surprised.

-But it's the the war is they're not covering it in in Western media, but the Russians are absolutely decimating the Ukrainians and it's a war that's never going to be won.
+But the war is they're not covering it in Western media, but the Russians are absolutely decimating the Ukrainians.

 Like Russia will take over Ukraine, but we want to keep on money laundering through FTX, the Democratic Party, Ukraine.

-Of course, of course Russia's gonna win.
+Of course, of course, Russia is going to win.

-It's like if China came to Mexico and put a an army base right there, of course we would attack Mexico.
+It's like if China came to Mexico and put an army base right there, of course we would attack Mexico.

-So it of course if Russia's gonna win.
+So of course, Russia's going to win.

-You know it's our it's it's kind of interesting because I think it's something like 70% of Russia's economy is from exporting energy to Europe.
+No, it's kind of interesting because I think it's something like 70% of Russia's economy is from exporting energy to Europe.

-So it would have put him in like a really untenable sort of vulnerable economic position to have to negotiate with 30 nations rather than one about like pipeline exports, energy exports uh throughout Europe.
+So it would have put him in like a really untenable sort of vulnerable economic position to have to negotiate with 30 nations rather than one about like pipeline exports, energy exports throughout Europe.

 You know what I mean?

-Well why do you think he's not a good guy though I I don't see any problem I think he's doing exactly what he should be doing.
+I think he's doing exactly what he should be doing.

-He's also a Christian right yeah I think he's a Christian I think he's uh Russian Orthodox and I I can't say for certainty that he's a bad person but my understanding is that they do shit over there like arrest journalists and stuff and I don't like that kind of shit.
+And I can't say for certainty that he's a bad person, but my understanding is that they do shit over there, like arrest journalists and stuff.

-He's not like you know the most evil person in the world but he's not somebody that I would vote for given a better alternative.
+He's not like, you know, the most evil person in the world, but he's not somebody that I would vote for, given a better alternative.

-But when you look into it and you see the future of the world, I think that there is somewhat of a need of an authoritarian leader like Putin.
+But when you look into it and you see the future of the world, I think that there is somewhat of a need of an authoritarian leader like Putin or and that's why a lot of people are coming out and saying that they admire Hitler because he stood on his principles.

 And I'm completely against that.

-But the reality is that most people aren't capable of living in a world like that.
+I don't want any government involvement, but the reality is that most people aren't capable of living in a world like that.

 And you need somebody to tell you what to do and to be able to shut out ideologies that don't align with the betterment of the nation.

-So, of course, in an ideological world, I would vote for Ron Paul or Rand Paul, like that kind of idea.
+So of course, in an ideological world, I would vote for Ron Paul or a rampart like that kind of idea, but I don't think it works for a country with over 300 million people.

 Yeah, yeah.